 Drive the Llogara Pass

 The SH8 from Vlorë climbs to 1,043 metres through pine forest before tipping over the cliff toward Dhërmi.
 Allow a full day with stops at the summit viewpoint, the national park picnic areas, and Palasë Beach for a swim.
 The drive is among the finest in the Balkans — do it in daylight.
-Browse Llogara & Riviera tours →
+The pass is also the launch site for tandem paragliding over the coast.
+Book Llogara paragliding → Browse Llogara & Riviera tours →

 Karaburun-Sazan Boat Tour

-A full-day boat from Vlorë port covers Sazan Island's abandoned military base, Karaburun's Haxhi Ali Cave (60m high, 40m deep), Grama Bay's ancient inscriptions and underwater visibility frequently exceeding 30 metres.
+A full-day boat from Vlorë port covers Sazan Island’s abandoned military base, Karaburun’s Haxhi Ali Cave (60m high, 40m deep), Grama Bay’s ancient inscriptions and underwater visibility frequently exceeding 30 metres.
 Operates June–September.
-Prices from around €25 per person — see the full Riviera boat tours guide.
+Prices from around €25 per person — see the full Riviera boat tours guide or read our Karaburun-Sazan boat tour review.

 Museum of Independence